 Employment rates for Cambridge graduates are very good, and the University has a Careers Service which organises talks on getting into specific careers, organises meetings between employers and final-year students, houses a careers library, and offers consultations with careers staff, help with CVs and practice interviews.

 There are plenty of opportunities at Cambridge to develop academic interests outside your course, though you will need to be careful to balance these with your academic work and any other activities.

 - University lectures are open to all students at Cambridge, so you can attend most lectures offered by other faculties if you are interested.
 The Lecture List will provide full details at the start of each year.
 Your Director of Studies can offer additional advice.

 - There are lots of talks organised by seminar groups and societies both in King's and across the University.
 Often lecturers or postgraduate students present their research, or speakers from other universities are invited.
 The University's Science Festival and Festival of Ideas are also worth exploring.

 - Whether or not you would be studying a language as part of your course, you can always take a language course alongside your degree.
-The MML Certificate and Diploma is available for students starting new languages or those who want to continue with a language they studied in their final year at school.
-There are also a range of Language Centre Courses (as well as opportunities to self-teach using Language Centre resources), Modern Icelandic and Irish, and student societies organise conversation meetings, such as the German Society's Stammtisch where society members meet in the pub to socialise in German.
+There are a range of Language Centre Courses (as well as opportunities to self-teach using Language Centre resources), Modern Icelandic and Irish, and student societies organise conversation meetings, such as the German Society's Stammtisch where society members meet in the pub to socialise in German.

 Developing your interests